grettke/help/help.md

 It is enabled with a non-nil buffer-local variable `lexical-binding`.
 The variable is inserted into each of the Web definitions that this system provides.
-Those definitions can't use Org-Mode comments so they are defined individually in each Web.
+Those definitions can&rsquo;t use Org-Mode comments so they are defined individually in each Web.

 ## Load Behavior

+    ID: B1A48CB2-9295-466E-947F-EE24D57DB548

 EMACS can load 3 different representations of a Emacs-Lisp source file code OOTB.
 The name of source code file is the value before the file extension.
 When